-Welcome everyone, today kicks off Christmas in July!
-Today I am showing you how dry orange slices.
+Today I am showing you how to make dried orange slices and Clementine.
 Because I enjoy using natural elements during the holidays drying oranges is a must in our home.

-Besides the natural look they add to my decor, making these, makes the home smell wonderful.
-It’s also easy to dry them.
+Besides the natural look these add to my decor, making these, makes the home smell fantastic!
+It’s also easy to make dry orange slices.

-Incidentally, the most work for this craft comes from cutting and slicing the oranges.
+Incidentally, for how to make dried orange slices and Clementine, the most work for this craft comes from cutting and slicing the oranges.
 Not too bad, right, especially for the holidays with your family.
 By the way, get your little ones involved in this actyivity of drying orange slices.
 I will share a fun step they can help with and make memeories along the way.
 Besides making memories with famliy is what the holiday season is all about!

-To begin with, how to dry orange slices is all about low and slow.
+Third Idea – We are using a technique drying the orange slices that is low and slow.
 First off, you will want to preheat your oven at 180 degrees.
-If your oven doesn’t go down that low, no worries 200 degrees will work fine.
+Incidentally, if your oven doesn’t go down that low, no worries 200 degrees will work fine.

-If your are drying at 200 dgreese after flipping the dried oranges keep an eye on them when you are down to the ast half hour.
+If your are drying your oranges slices and Clementine at 200 degrees.
+After flipping the at, the half way mark, it’s good idea to keep an eye on them when you are down to the last half hour.

 - baking sheets/sheet